anshgraphic/Employee_Salary_Prediction/README.md

 * **Root Mean Squared Error (RMSE):** [Insert your best RMSE value here, e.g., `₹15,000`]
 * **Mean Absolute Error (MAE):** [Insert your best MAE value here, e.g., `₹10,000`]

-*(These values should be copied from the output of your Jupyter Notebook's evaluation cell.)*

 ## 💡 Key Findings & Insights